 Wildfires, which are largely unscheduled, can dominate the air quality and adversely affect agriculture in the county.
-Agricultural business can be forced to wait weeks to accomplish their agricultural burner because of wildfires on federally managed lands, which can interrupt and adversely affect agricultural businesses.
-In effect, the Forest Service gets to go first, and then when the air is clear, agriculture gets to go.
+Agricultural businesses can be forced to wait weeks to accomplish their agricultural field burning because of wildfires on federally managed lands, which can interrupt and adversely affect agricultural businesses.